 Parker’s three decades with Boeing have also included managing daily activities for the company’s largest subsidiary outside the United States as chief operating officer of Boeing Defence Australia, serving as vice president and general manager of the former Network & Space Systems division, and serving as vice president and program manager of Cargo Helicopters.
 He also spent time managing Chinook modernization efforts for the U.S. Army and Special Operations Command, as well as all F/A-18 activities in Australia.

-Parker is a Certified Practicing Project Director.
-He is also a member of the Air Force Association, the Tailhook Association and the Executive Committee of the Chair’s Council at Greater St. Louis Inc., an organization of the top business leaders in St Louis who are working to improve the community and business life of the region.
+Parker is a Certified Practising Project Director.
+He is also a member of the Air Force Association; Tailhook Association; and the executive committee of the chair’s council at Greater St. Louis Inc., an organization of the top business leaders in St. Louis who are working to improve the community and business life of the region.

 Parker has a master’s degree in project management from Queensland University of Technology.